Leatherface: The Texas Chainsaw Massacre III: Plot

 Escaping, Michelle locates a house and is captured by Tex, revealed to be one of the Sawyers, who brings her into the kitchen and introduces her to the already deceased and decomposed "Grandpa", as well as Anne and the Little Girl.
 Tinker then drags in the badly injured Ryan, whom he and Tex suspend upside-down with a pair of meat hooks.
 When Leatherface returns home, Tex equips him with a large chromed chainsaw with the words "The Saw is Family" engraved on it.
 In the woods, Benny finds Alfredo and apparently kills him.
-As the family prepare for dinner in the kitchen, the Little Girl kills Ryan.
+As the family prepares for dinner in the kitchen, the Little Girl kills Ryan.
 Leatherface prepares to kill Michelle as well, but Benny opens fire on the house with a semi-automatic rifle, killing Anne and presumably Tinker.
 Michelle escapes and flees to the woods, pursued by Leatherface, while Benny kills Tex.
 Benny rushes to Michelle's aid, but Leatherface apparently kills him.
 In revenge, Michelle apparently kills Leatherface.

 As dawn breaks, Michelle reaches the main road, before Alfredo's pickup truck, driven by a surviving Benny, stops in front of her.
 As Benny helps her into the truck, Alfredo appears and attacks him.
-Benny avoids Alfredo's attacks, and Michelle kills Alfredo before the pair drive away, unaware that a surviving Leatherface is revving his chainsaw some distance away.
+Benny avoids Alfredo's attacks, and Michelle kills Alfredo before the pair drives away, unaware that a surviving Leatherface is revving his chainsaw some distance away.